 3. Emergency issue that requires immediate judicial action

-Most issues fall in category number 1.
-Litigation is expensive and time consuming.
-Judges will not get involved in day to day disputes between the parents.
-Parents are expected to be adults and get along for the benefit of the kids.
-In many, many cases, there’s just no realistic legal solution, or else the solution is so expensive that the cost doesn’t justify what the likely result will be.
-Many issues fall in category number 2.
-These are things like one parent bad-mouthing another, or interfering with visitation, or not paying bills they are ordered to pay, or not paying child support.
+Many issues fall in category number two.
+These are things like one parent bad-mouthing another, interfering with visitation, not paying bills they are ordered to pay, or not paying child support.
 It might be something such as a girlfriend or boyfriend spending the night at the home when the children are present, or canceling health insurance.
-These are significant issues that a Court can and will step into.
-But they are not emergencies and do not justify the Court interfering with the other parents’ constitutional rights just to get a faster hearing.
-Few issues fall in category number 3.
-We have to be able to prove to the judge, or at least be able to convince the judge with a reasonable and good faith argument, that the health, safety and welfare of the children are in real danger now.
+These are significant issues that a Court can and will step into, but they are not emergencies, and do not justify the Court interfering with the other parents’ constitutional rights to get a faster hearing.

-• A parent getting arrested, or suspected of physical or sexual abuse.
+• A parent getting arrested, or suspected of physical or sexual abuse

-• DHS investigating based on allegations from a third party.
+• DHS investigating based on allegations from a third party

-Leigh Law Can Help
+We Can Help

-Case evaluations are completely free; our fees are flat and affordable.
-Call Leigh Law today at (501) 227-ROAR or Email Us to set up a free consultation.
+Our approach to practicing law is revolutionizing the way law firms deliver legal services.
+Case evaluations are completely free.
+Call Lion Legal today at (501) 227-7627 or Email Us to set up a free consultation.